Brother and Sister (2022 film): Critical response

 AlloCiné, a French cinema website, gave the film an average rating of 4.1/5, based on a survey of 25 French reviews.
+Rotten Tomatoes gives the film a score of 60% based on 20 reviews, with a weighted average of 4.70/10.

 Eric Neuhoff of Le Figaro gave the film five stars, stating, "It's called grace.
 Desplechin masters his subject from A to Z. Images are his natural language.
 He's not afraid of words either.
 He is a complete athlete of the cinema.
 He was believed to be Truffaut's heir.
 He is becoming our Bergman."

 Thierry Cheze of Première gave the film four stars, writing, "After the disappointing Deception, Desplechin is back in great shape with a film in which he explores family love/hate stories with an ever so fascinating dexterity.
-Marion Cotillard finds one of her finest roles here."Cahiers du Cinéma gave the film four stars, stating, "The beauty of Brother and Sister made our desire to meet Arnaud Desplechin urgent."

-The Film Stage included Brother and Sister on its list of "The Best Undistributed Films of 2022", stating; Brother and Sister, Arnaud Desplechin’s tale of feuding siblings who re-enter each other's orbits after their parents get in a car accident, is the sort of heightened melodrama that will have some viewers laughing or sneering (or some combination of both).
-But if you're open to Desplechin’s directorial whims or have an interest in fraught familial relationships, Brother and Sister is a compelling effort—defiant in its handling of conventional drama and unafraid to be as flawed as its characters."
+Marion Cotillard finds one of her finest roles here."Cahiers du Cinéma gave the film four stars, stating, "The beauty of Brother and Sister made our desire to meet Arnaud Desplechin urgent."The Film Stage included Brother and Sister on its list of "The Best Undistributed Films of 2022", stating, Brother and Sister, Arnaud Desplechin's tale of feuding siblings who re-enter each other's orbits after their parents get in a car accident, is the sort of heightened melodrama that will have some viewers laughing or sneering (or some combination of both).
+But if you're open to Desplechin's directorial whims or have an interest in fraught familial relationships, Brother and Sister is a compelling effort—defiant in its handling of conventional drama and unafraid to be as flawed as its characters."